-The refrigeration cycle for the chiller can be described using the pressure-enthalpy diagram shown in Figure 5.
+The refrigeration cycle for the RTHF-RTWF chiller can be described using the pressure-enthalpy diagram shown in Figure.
 Key State Points are indicated on the figure and are referenced in the discussion following.
 Typical schematics of the system showing the refrigerant flow loop as well as the lubricant flow loop is shown in Figure.

 Evaporation of refrigerant occurs in the evaporator that maximizes the heat transfer performance of the heat exchanger while minimizing the amount of refrigerant charge required.
-A metered amount of refrigerant liquid enters a distribution system in the evaporator and is then distributed to plates in the evaporator.
+A metered amount of refrigerant liquid enters a distribution system in the evaporator shell and is then distributed to the tubes in the evaporator tube bundle.

-The refrigerant vaporizes as it cools the water flowing through the evaporator plates.
-Refrigerant vapor leaves the evaporator as superheated vapor (State Point 1).
+The refrigerant vaporizes as it cools the water flowing through the evaporator tubes.
+Refrigerant vapor leaves the evaporator as saturated vapor (State Point 1).